 So, for example, an article for an Outdoors Adventure Travel business targeting the ”Kayaking” niche could be titled “Kayaking In Australia – 5 Insane Kayaking Locations“.

 Every time you add a new article or post, remember to select the most relevant category box before publishing the post …

 (Choose a post category to save your post under)

 An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

-(A plugin like Yoast SEO can help optimize your categories)
+(A plugin like Yoast SEO helps optimize your categories)

-(Edit Category screen – Optimize your categories with SEO plugins)
+(Edit Category screen – Optimizing your categories with SEO plugins)